UniversalDependencies/docs/format.md

     15    )            )            PUNCT   …   SpaceAfter=No
     16    .            .
 PUNCT   …   _

+## Other Miscellaneous Attributes

+Besides `SpaceAfter=No`, there are some other token- or word-level attributes that may be useful in multiple treebanks.
+These are not required; but if this sort of information is available, it is desirable that it is encoded the same way in all treebanks.

+* `Translit` … transliteration or transcription of the word form to another writing system.
+Typically this attribute is used in languages that do not write using the Latin script, and the attribute provides some standard romanization.
+* `LTranslit` … analogy of `Translit` for lemmas.
+* `Gloss` … approximate translation of the word form or the lemma to another language (typically English).
+If the translation consists of multiple words, they are connected using a hyphen.

 # Sentence Boundaries and Comments

 There must be exactly one blank line _after_ every sentence, including the last sentence in the file.